gauravbhand1611/oms-documentation/documents/retail-operations/brokering/brokeringruns.md

 ## Creating and Managing Brokering Runs

-Now, let’s understand how you can achieve your order routing and fulfillment goals with the HotWax Commerce’s `Order Routing` App:
+Now, let’s understand how you can achieve your order routing and fulfillment goals with the HotWax Commerce’s `Order Routing App`:

 #### <mark style="color:orange;">Steps to create a new brokering run</mark>

 1. **Open the Order Routing App**
-   * Start by opening the `Order Routing` App.
+   * Start by opening the `Order Routing App`.
 This will take you to the home page, where you can view all previously created brokering runs.
 If no brokering runs have been created yet, the page will appear blank.

 {% hint style="info" %}
 If you have multiple product stores, you’ll be prompted to choose the store for which you want to create a brokering run.
 This feature helps in managing order routing uniquely for each store.
 Learn more about [product stores](https://docs.hotwax.co/documents/system-admins/product-store/add-more-product-stores).